auraphp/Aura.Web_Project/README.md

 ### Project Configuration

-Every Aura project is confgured the same way.
+Every Aura project is configured the same way.
 Please see the [shared configuration docs](https://github.com/auraphp/Aura.Project_Kernel#configuration) for more information.

 ### Logging